-As we’ve already established, most of us have a specific idea in mind when someone mentions projector noise.
+Most of us have a specific idea in mind when someone mentions projector noise.
 Usually, it makes us think of reels of film spinning.
 However, digital projectors don’t have the parts necessary to make that kind of noise.
 So why did I feel compelled to look for the quietest units on the market?

 Well, although digital projectors don’t have spinning reels, they usually do have cooling fans.
 After all, the only way they’re able to project moving images is by having a powerful light source inside them.
 And where there is light — there is heat; so fans are kind of a necessary component.
 So if you do hear whirring noises coming from your projector, you can blame them on the fan.

 Still, whether it’s the kind of fan or the acoustic quality of the projector box, some units are quieter than others.
 But how exactly do you find those?

 Every time I sit down to work on one of these articles, I start by doing a deep dive into the material.
 This time around, I took special care because I knew that one of the projectors I found was going to end up in my living room as well.
 Consequently, I now know more than I thought I would about projectors and the various features potential buyers ought to pay attention to.

 Typically, I rely on the manufacturer’s product description to tell me which products to focus on in my reviews.
-However, only two out of the seven products on my list have any mention of fan noise in their descriptions.
+However, only two out of the ten products on my list have any mention of fan noise in their descriptions.
 So I had to try a bit harder than usual to locate the quiet units.